yhou-2003/BMC-CS-113.github.io/labs/Lab01.md

 `vim` also has many advanced features and is very configurable through, e.g., the use of a `.vimrc` file.
 However, just a few basic commands are enough to get you started.

+<b>Creating and opening a file in Vim</b>

+Start by typing `vim example.txt`.
+This will create a new file called `example.txt` and will open it up in vim.

 <b>Vim operates in two modes:</b>
 1. <b>insert mode</b>: keystrokes are interpreted as inserts into the file contents at the point of the cursor.
 2. <b>command or escape mode</b>: keystrokes are interpreted as vim commands, which allow a user to do such things as saving, exiting, searching, or moving around in the file.